 • Leverage is a double-edged blade.
 Some platforms offer high leverage on BTC-funded trades.
 Great when you’re right.
 Catastrophic when you’re not.

-Important Terms to Know Before Trading Forex with Bitcoin
+Key Terms to Learn Before Trading Forex With Bitcoin

-You want to play the game?
-Learn the language.
-Most retail traders blow up not because the market is unfair — but because they don’t know what the hell they’re trading.
+If you want to play the game, you need to learn the language.
+Most retail traders blow up not because the market is unfair, but because they don’t know what the hell they’re trading.
 Here’s a straight-cut glossary to keep you from fumbling your bag like a tourist on your first trade.

 • Exchange Rate: The price of one currency measured in another.
 In Bitcoin forex trading, it’s how BTC stacks up against fiat like USD or EUR.